 Austria Red-White-Red Card

-The Red-White-Red card of Austria is a permit for work and residence which is intended for the most qualified non-EU/EEA nationals who want to live and work in Austria.
-The main goal of the Austrian government to issue such a type of visa is to attract those professionals who are working in the fields with a labor deficit in the country.
+The Red-White-Red card of Austria is a permit for work and residence intended for the most qualified non-EU/EEA nationals who wish to live and work in Austria.
+The primary objective of the Austrian government in issuing this type of visa is to attract professionals working in fields with a labor shortage in the country.
+Austria’s red-white-red card is a vital immigration scheme aimed at attracting skilled workers, entrepreneurs, and highly educated professionals to Austria.
+This initiative, which is named after the colors of the Austrian flag, is a digitized program that evaluates candidates based on education, work experience, language skills, and age.

 Eligibility Criteria

-- Very Highly Qualified Workers: Individuals with exceptional qualifications (e.g., PhD, patents, publications) are prioritized.
+• Very Highly Qualified Workers: We prioritize individuals with exceptional qualifications (e.g., PhD, patents, publications).

-- Graduates of Austrian Universities: Non-EU/EEA students who have completed their degree in Austria can also apply.
+• Graduates of Austrian Universities: Non-EU/EEA students who have completed their degree in Austria are also eligible to apply.

 Points-Based System